jwmelkumov/DimerGen/README.md

 </p>

 DimerGen is a molecular utility program that generates dimers in a 6D space.
-The dimers are described by the radial distance between the center-of-masses (COM) of their constituent monomers and 5 Euler angles.
+The dimers are described by the radial distance between the center-of-masses (COMs) of their constituent monomers and 5 Euler angles.
 The user must provide the geometry of each monomer (in XYZ file format), along with the 6 coordinates: $( R_{\rm COM}, \beta_A, \gamma_A,  \alpha_B, \beta_B, \gamma_B )$.
 Note: $\alpha_A$ is hardcoded and set to 0.